ocelot-engineering/covid-imperial-next/README.md

 From the user story above we can make several assumptions:

-- Users are more interested in historical COVID-19 information (as opposed to current and predicted information) since they want to see changes over time.
+- Users are more interested in historical COVID-19 information (as opposed to current and predicted information) since they want to see how cases have been changing over time.
-  - Information will most likely be presented in time series plots since they are so good at showing changes over time.
+  - Information will most likely be presented in time series plots since they are so good at showing these types of changes.
-- The user story explicitly mentions "cases" but not deaths, testing, etc. But, we will assume cases mean more than raw cases since cases only tell a small part of the story.
+- The user story explicitly mentions "cases" but not deaths, testing, etc. Although, we will assume cases means more than just raw cases since this would only tell a small part of the story.
   - If the user is interested in seeing how COVID-19 cases have changed over time, they would likely be interested in information such as testing positivity, death rate, spread rate, seasonal patterns, etc.
 - We will assume the user only wants to view this app and nothing else, therefore there is no need to export data or plots into other software.
-- "As a UK citizen" can be taken less literally, and assume to anyone interested in COVID-19 in the UK.
+- "As a UK citizen" will not be take literally, we will assume the user is anyone interested in UK COVID-19 information.
 Therefore, there is no need to authenticate before accessing the app.
-- Users are only interested in their specific region and not interested in national information.
+- Users are only interested in their specific region and not interested in national information, therefore we not provide a national view.

 From these assumptions the following features will be built:

-- Selectable region that changes the information shown.
+- A selectable region dropdown.
 - Time series plot of new cases.
 - Time series plot of variant type by percentage.